 The cycle of life involves occasional changes in hormones.
 Many women notice gum irritation or gingivitis during puberty, pregnancy, and menopause.
 Routine cleanings and proper hygiene can combat gingivitis before it develops into periodontal disease.

 Patients who have family members with periodontal disease are far more likely to develop it themselves.
 More frequent dental cleanings may be recommended for patients who are genetically prone to gum issues.

 Patients who suffer from diabetes are more susceptible to gum disease.
 Closely monitoring your blood sugar levels and maintaining good oral health can help promote overall wellness.

-It is no secret that smoking or the use of chewing tobacco significantly increases the risk for gum disease.
+It is no secret that smoking or the use of chewing tobacco significantly increases the risk of gum disease.
 These products impede healing and wreak havoc on your oral health.
 Ask your doctor for resources on how to kick the habit for good.

-Learn More about Your Gum Health
+Learn More About Your Gum Health

 If you are experiencing symptoms of gum disease, schedule a consultation with Dr. Akhras.
 You can contact us online anytime, or call our office at (708) 873-9709.